Forced migration or displacement

-Of the 65.6 million forcibly displaced within countries and across borders, 16.2 million people were newly displaced in 2016, of which 6.9 million individuals were displaced within the borders of their own countries and 4.4 million were newly displaced refugees and new asylum-seekers.
+Of the 68.5 million forcibly displaced within countries and across borders, 16.2 million people were newly displaced in 2017, of which 11.8 million individuals were displaced within the borders of their own countries and 4.4 million were newly displaced refugees and new asylum-seekers.
 (UNHCR, 2018).

 In 2016, a total of 204,937 individuals travelled to 39 States under the International Organization for Migration (IOM) auspices for resettlement assistance; the top nationalities were Syrians, Congolese, Iraqis, Afghans and Somalis.
-Each year the gender breakdown remains the same, with 51 percent males and 49 per cent females resettling to third countries (IOM, 2018).
+Each year the gender breakdown remains the same, with 51 per cent males and 49 per cent females resettling to third countries (IOM, 2018:59).

 UNHCR collects and provides data on the following types of forcibly displaced persons: refugees (including those in a refugee-like situations), IDPs, asylum seekers, returned refugees, returned IDPs, individuals under UNHCR’s statelessness mandate, and other groups or persons of concern to UNHCR.
 UNHCR’s Statistics Database provides data disaggregated by persons of concern, year, country of asylum, origin, gender, age, legal status and resettlement.
 In addition, UNHCR annually produces six main publications with relevant statistics : Global Trends: Forced Displacement, Statistical Yearbooks, Mid-Year Trends, Global Appeal, and Global Report.
 UNHCR also began a statistics technical series of papers that “make available in a timely fashion research, developments and studies on a variety of topics relevant to the statistical work of UNHCR”.